Jindřichov (Bruntál District): Sights

-The landmark of Jindřichov is Jindřichov Castle with a large park.
+The main landmark of Jindřichov is the Jindřichov Castle with a large park.
 The castle was built in the Baroque style in the second half of the 17th century, as a seat for the Counts of Hodice.
 The castle was rebuilt in the Empire style in 1844, after it was damaged by a fire.
 Since 2010, the castle has been owned by Jindřichov.
 Today it serves as housing for the socially disadvantaged and as a multi-purpose cultural facility.

 The castle is surrounded by a 4.73 ha large park.
 It was founded by the Counts of Hodice in the French style in the first half of the 17th century, was adapted to the English-style park in the first half of the 19th century.
 There is a great variety of rare trees.
-The park is decorated with several sculptures, the oldest are two marble lions in front of the castle entrance from the 18th century, There is also a fountain and statues of St. Hubert, St. Christopher and Friedrich Schiller.
+The park is decorated with several sculptures, the oldest of which are two marble lions in front of the castle entrance from the 18th century.
+There is also a fountain and statues of St. Hubert, St. Christopher and Friedrich Schiller.

-The second landmark is the Church of Saint Nicholas, built in 1671–1673.
+The second notable landmark is the Church of Saint Nicholas, built in 1671–1673.
 Valuable is also a sculptural group of the Virgin Mary near the castle entrance, which dates from 1757.